7:00AM to 5:00PM

 Now, it’s time to see the results.
 Flush the toilet, and you’ll notice some of the loose stains are partially rinsed away.
 However, for the more stubborn stains, you’ll have to get your hands dirty.

 Use a toilet brush or an old-fashioned abrasive pad to loosen the stains further.
 If you do this twice – once before and then after applying the coke – it’ll yield better results.

 Pair it with other toilet cleaning solutions like ⅓ cup of borax acid or ½ cup of vinegar, and the results will be even better.
 Although coke is excellent for most mineral deposits, it is not a sanitiser, and sometimes the stains might be beyond its capabilities.
 In such instances, try other methods.

 Two of the most common kitchen items, baking soda and white vinegar, is excellent toilet cleaner.
 Bring a clean spray bottle, fill it with white vinegar, and then spray it directly over tough stains.
 Remember not to use apple cider vinegar since its brown tint can stain the toilet.

 Then, let it sit for 15 minutes or so before scrubbing it.
 Once you start scrubbing the toilet, you’ll see the gunk come off quickly.

-To eliminate them, pour one cup of vinegar inside the bowl; you can also spray it for even application.
+To eliminate them, pour one cup of vinegar inside the bowl; spray it for even application.
 Then, use a brush or a scrubber to rub the hard stains.
 Let it rest for about 2 minutes, and then pour one equal cup of baking soda, followed by another cup of vinegar.

 Vinegar is acidic enough to kill germs and bacteria as well – so it’s a win-win situation for you!